About the Journal

 The Winners is a international journal published in March and September.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Our Journal has been indexed in :

 Our journal adopted the concept of LOCKSS and CLOCKSS archives, in which the softcopy or hardcopy of our journal will be sent to the Indonesian scientific journal database (ISJD) and the Indonesian national library.

 Article Processing Charge

 The Article Processing Charge (APC) covers the costs of peer review administration, DOI number, professional production of articles in PDF and printed version, as well as dissemination of published papers.
-There are no charges for rejected articles, no submission charges, no charge for corresponding authors from outside Indonesia (international author).
+There are no charges for rejected articles, no submission charges.
+The APC will not be charged to the corresponding authors from outside Indonesia (international author).
 APC will not be returned for retracted articles due to misconduct.